u16kuma/defunico/README.md

 // TODO: zipのパス

-Or point to the ZIP file of a [パスを追加する specific DefUniCo release](https://github.com/ぱす/releases).
+Or point to the ZIP file of a [specific DefUniCo release](https://github.com/u16kuma/defunico/releases).

 # Usage